 I’ve said it once, and I’ll say it again.
 Grad school is overrated… kinda like the Lakers.

-If you actually REQUIRED graduate level education (therapists, physicians, teachers, etc) for your career please don’t think this post is directed towards you.
+If you actually REQUIRED graduate-level education (therapists, physicians, teachers, etc) for your career please don’t think this post is directed toward you.